 North Dakota Sports Betting News

-*The Peace Garden state is still in the process of legalization of sports betting, so the offshore oddsmakers we’ve listed above are all that’s available for now.
+*The Peace Garden state is still in the process of legalization of online sports betting, so the offshore oddsmakers we’ve listed above are all that’s available for now.
 US-based providers like DraftKings, FanDuel, BetMGM, Caesars, PointsBet, BetRivers, Fox Bet, and Unibet won’t be accessible until a law changes.

 North Dakota Sports Betting Timeline

-The State's Tribal Casinos and 2019 Bills Attempts
+The State's Tribal Casinos

 North Dakota is home to five tribal casinos, which are fairly standard as far as casinos go.
 Commercial casinos are legal, but many big businesses don’t see the value as North Dakota isn’t a tourist attraction, not to mention the taxes they would have to pay doesn’t make it worth their while.